Understanding FBAR

 • File Online: FBAR is submitted electronically via the BSA E-Filing System.

-• Deadline: April 15 annually, with an automatic extension to October 15.
+• Deadline: April 15 annually, with an extension to October 15.

 • Separate from Tax Return: FBAR is not filed with your 1040 and is not an IRS form—it’s submitted to FinCEN, a bureau of the U.S. Treasury.